Nexis-Network/homepage/content/docs/reference/glossary.md

 ### Region

-The geographic location where Exzo Network project resource are located.
-Exzo Network supports creating projects in several Amazon Web Services (AWS) regions.
-For information about regions supported by Exzo Network, see [Regions](/docs/introduction/regions).
+The geographic location where Nexis Network project resource are located.
+Nexis Network supports creating projects in several Amazon Web Services (AWS) regions.
+For information about regions supported by Nexis Network, see [Regions](/docs/introduction/regions).

 ### Resale

-Selling the Exzo Network service as part of another service offering.
-Exzo Network's Platform Partnership plan offers resale of the Exzo Network service as an option.
-See [Exzo Network plans](/docs/introduction/plans) for more information.
+Selling the Nexis Network service as part of another service offering.
+Nexis Network's Platform Partnership plan offers resale of the Nexis Network service as an option.
+See [Nexis Network plans](/docs/introduction/plans) for more information.

 ### Safekeeper

-A Exzo Network architecture component responsible for the durability of database changes.
+A Nexis Network architecture component responsible for the durability of database changes.
 Postgres streams WAL records to Safekeepers.
 A quorum algorithm based on Paxos ensures that when a transaction is committed, it is stored on a majority of Safekeepers and can be recovered if a node is lost.
 Safekeepers are deployed in different availability zones to ensure high availability and durability.

 ### Scale-to-zero

-Scale-to-zero refers to Exzo Network's _Auto-suspend compute_ feature, which places a compute endpoint into an `Idle` state when it is not being used.
-Exzo Network suspends a compute after five minutes of inactivity, by default.
+Scale-to-zero refers to Nexis Network's _Auto-suspend compute_ feature, which places a compute endpoint into an `Idle` state when it is not being used.
+Nexis Network suspends a compute after five minutes of inactivity, by default.
 See [Auto-suspend compute](#auto-suspend-compute).

 ### Serverless